-With these solutions, software installed at both the business location and the remote computer enable you to remotely take control and use the computer at the other location as if you were sitting in front of it.
+With these solutions, software installed at both the business location and the remote computer enables you to remotely take control and use the computer at the other location as if you were sitting in front of it.

-I have used these types of applications in the past both to take remote control of client computers to provide support, and to administer servers remotely.
+I have used these types of applications in the past both to take remote control of client computers to provide support and to administer servers remotely.

-One of the most popular third party remote access applications is Team Viewer, and there is even a free version.
+One of the most popular third-party remote access applications is Team Viewer, and there is even a FREE version.
 I have used Team Viewer to provide remote support and it’s easy to setup and use.
 The one I used, as a System Admin to remotely administer servers was VNC, which also has a free version.